Key Breed Facts

 When it comes to their coat, the Lowchen has quite a long, wavy single coat that's soft and silky to the touch.
-Accepted breed colours are as follows:
+Accepted breed colours for Kennel Club registration are as follows:

 The Lowchen is not only an attractive little dog, but they also boast having kind and affectionate natures.
 Paired to this, they are intelligent dogs that love to please which makes them great candidates for all sorts of canine sports which includes activities like agility and obedience.
 They are playful dogs by nature and love nothing more than the one-to-one attention they get during their training sessions and when they are competing.

 They are a great choice for first time owners thanks to the fact they are so easy to train.
 They love to please and being so intelligent, they are quick to pick new things up.
 However, the downside is they are just as quick to pick up a few bad behaviours and habits too.
 In short, their training must be consistent and always fair so that dogs understand what is expected of them.